About the Journal

 Duties of the Reviewers

-A peer review assists the editor-in-chief in making an editorial decision and editorial communications with the author(s).
+A peer review assists the editor-in-chief in making an editorial decision and communicating with the author(s).
 Any selected referee who feels unqualified to review the research reported in a manuscript, or knows that its prompt review will be impossible, should notify the editor-in-chief and excuse himself/herself from the review process.
 Any manuscript received for review must be treated as a confidential document.

 Reviews should be conducted objectively.
 Personal criticism of the author(s) is inappropriate.
 Referees should express their views clearly with supporting arguments.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by relevant citations.
 A reviewer should also call to the editor-in-chief's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which he/she has personal knowledge.
 Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer’s research without the expressed written consent of the author(s).
 Privileged information or ideas obtained through a peer review must be kept confidential and not utilized for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest.